raunakab/raunakab.github.io/content/blog/2-no_prelude_builds_using_buck2.md

 Whatever items that are defined in there are *auto-imported* across all of your `.bzl` and `BUCK` files.
 We will add some things in there later.

+Your repository should now be looking like this:

 ```txt,linenos
 buck2-build/
     |- .buckroot